-- 6. When the water level inside the filter tank (or concrete chamber) has risen above the pump suction pipe (or the pump if a CRK or MTR pump is installed), the pump switch must be set to position 1 (ON). - NB.
+- 6. When the water level inside the filter tank (or concrete chamber) has risen above the pump suction pipe (if a MTR pump is installed), the pump switch must be set to position 1 (ON). - NB.
 Also read section 2.7 (Safety instructions).

-The backwash pump must not be started until the water level has risen above the suction pipe (or pump if a CRK or MTR pump is installed), otherwise the pump can run dry and fail.
+The backwash pump must not be started until the water level has risen above the suction pipe (if a MTR pump is installed), otherwise the pump can run dry and fail.